tstack/lnav/src/help.md

 NOTE: You need to manually enable this feature by setting the LNAV_EXP environment variable to "mouse".
 F2 toggles mouse support.

-## SQL Queries (experimental)
+## SQL Queries

-Lnav has support for performing SQL queries on log files using the Sqlite3 "virtual" table feature.
-For all supported log file types, lnav will create tables that can be queried using the subset of SQL that is supported by Sqlite3.
+Lnav has support for performing SQL queries on log files using the SQLite3 "virtual" table feature.
+For all supported log file types, lnav will create tables that can be queried using the subset of SQL that is supported by SQLite3.
 For example, to get the top ten URLs being accessed in any loaded Apache log files, you can execute:

 ```lnav